lauraestevens/lauraestevens.github.io/communication.md

 ---
 Open communication between parents, students, and school is extremely important.
 And with that sentence, I have won first prize in the _Tell Us Something We **Don't** Know!_ contest; thank you so much for all your support!

-But keeping parents abreast of what's going on in school is super important to me, because
+But I do care a great deal about keeping parents abreast of what's going on in school, because
 1. Parents probably want to know what their children are up to.
 Are they happy?
 Are they working hard?
 Are they learning?
 That's the whole point of being alive!
 Parents want to know that their children are all right!
 2. If parents don't want to know that, then that's probably something I should be aware of too!
 Communication gives me a window into my students' home lives.
-3. Having established a good relationship by communicating all the awesome stuff a student has been doing will make it easier for parents to hear from me when their student is missing three assignments or dropped the f-bomb or what have you.
+3. Having established a good relationship by communicating all the awesome stuff a student has been doing will make it easier for parents to hear from me when their student is missing several assignments or has behaved inappropriately.

 We are really all of us --- parents, students, and teachers --- in a partnership, and uneven communication in a partnership doesn't lead to healthy dynamics.